mvolkmann/blog/src/websockets.md

 ## Running Demo

-To run this demo, enter `npm run dev`, browse localhost:3000, open the browser DevTools, and view the Console output.
+To run this demo, enter `npm install`, enter `npm run dev`, browse localhost:3000, open the browser DevTools, and view the Console output.

 The following screenshot shows the request and response HTTP headers for the WebSocket connection.